HelenHip/TUoS-Qiime-tuts/moving-pictures-APS6625.md

 \"Moving Pictures\" tutorial for APS6625
 ============================

-Helen Hipperson, Tim Daniell, Joost Stassen
+**Helen Hipperson, Tim Daniell, Joost Stassen**

 ![TUoS Logo](Images/ShefLogo.jpg)

->### Note
->This guide assumes you have installed QIIME 2 using one of the procedures in the
-`install documents <../install/index>`{.interpreted-text role="doc"}.
+>This tutorial has been adapted from that available in the QIIME 2 docs to utilise the ShARC hpc installation of the software at the University of Sheffield

 >### Note